We at devtodev made the list of must-read books for game analysts which will broaden your horizons and make your games grow faster.

 2. Creating a Data-Driven Organization: Practical Advice from the Trenches by Carl Anderson

-If you are data-driven or you want to become data-driven, you should read this book.
+If you are data-driven or aspire to become data-driven, this book is a must-read.

-It will explain how the true data-drivenness involves processes that require genuine buy-in across your company, from analysts and management to the C-Suite and the board.
-You’ll learn what works and what doesn’t, and why creating a data-driven culture throughout your organization is essential.
+It explains that true data-driven practices require genuine commitment across your entire company, from analysts and management to the C-Suite and the board.
+You'll discover what works and what doesn't, and why fostering a data-driven culture throughout your organization is imperative.

 3. The Goal: A Process of Ongoing Improvement by Eliyahu M. Goldratt